-Stay at an accommodation with pocket wifi
+2. Stay at an accommodation with pocket wifi

-Some hotels and Airbnb accommodations will come with a pocket wifi.
+Some hotels and Airbnb accommodations will come with pocket wifi.
 Check the description of the hotel or Airbnb listing to find out if the accommodation includes pocket wifi.

-Purchase a SIM card when you arrive
+3. Purchase a SIM card when you arrive in Japan

-Other free wifi spots in Japan
+4. Other free wifi spots in Japan

 And download Japan Connected-free Wi-Fi.
 It is a free app and allows you to connect to the free wifi hotspots around the city.